All Things Stewart Mineral Springs

-Volunteer assistant manager to Mary two and a half years; created and for 14 years maintained bathhouse's creek cold plunge.
+Volunteer assistant manager to Mary for two and a half years, 1999-2002; created and for 14 years maintained bathhouse's creek cold plunge.

-"First time I saw Mary, she was scurrying around gift shop floor, re-organizing low-placed goods, getting ready to take helm from her cousin Susie Frank, then finishing gracious 12-season run.
+"The first time I saw Mary she was scurrying around gift shop floor, re-organizing low-placed goods and getting ready to take helm from her cousin, Susie Frank, then finishing a gracious 12-season run.

 "Mary looked so meek and unassuming.
 Little did I realize the force of nature bracing to shepherd the Springs into the new millennium."

 It's late November 1999, and under Mary's guidance the Springs was at last going year-round.